 The best time to go to Athens for the ancient sites

-The best time to go to Athens for special events and festivals
+The best time to go to Athens Greece for celebrations and festivals

 Athens in January – A quiet month

-February is the beginning of the carnival season all around Greece.
-To be precise, the carnival period begins ten Sundays before Orthodox Easter Sunday, and lasts for three weeks.
-The last day of the carnival is marked by Clean Monday, which is usually in March.
+Along with January, February is the rainiest and coldest month in Athens.
+It’s also the beginning of the Carnival season all around Greece.
+The carnival period begins ten Sundays before Orthodox Easter Sunday, and lasts for three weeks.

 Right in the middle of the carnival period, we celebrate Tsiknopempti.
-This could be roughly translated as Grilled Meat Thursday or Meat Eating Thursday.
-The concept is exactly what you imagined – people get together to eat meat!
+This could be roughly translated as Grilled Meat Thursday.
+The concept is simple – people get together to eat meat!

-This day is often an unofficial half-day off, and you will see large groups of Athenians sitting around and having souvlaki, gyros, and other popular types of grilled meat dishes.
+This day is often an unofficial half-day off.
+You will see large groups of Athenians sitting around restaurants and having souvlaki, gyros, and other popular types of grilled meat dishes.

-Athens in March – Feast on fasting foods and celebrate Independence Day
+Athens in March – Clean Monday and Independence Day

-March normally sees the last few days of the carnival, followed by Clean Monday, Kathara Deftera.
-This is the beginning of the Lent period and it’s exactly seven weeks before Easter Sunday.
+Usually, the last few days of the carnival fall in early March, and are followed by Clean Monday.
+This is the beginning of the Lent period, and it’s seven weeks before Easter Sunday.

-Another special day is the Greece Independence Day, on the 25th March.
-This is when we celebrate the revolution against the Ottoman Empire, in 1821, which was really the time that modern Greece was established.
+Another special day is the Independence Day, on the 25th March.
+This is when we celebrate the 1821 Revolution against the Ottoman Empire, after which modern Greece was established.

 There are many parades throughout the city, and the biggest one is at Syntagma Square, right in front of the Parliament.
-Note that most of the museums and sites are closed on that day, though you can benefit from free entrance to the Acropolis Museum.
+Many of the tourist attractions are closed due to the national holiday, but you can benefit from free entrance to the Acropolis Museum.

 Athens in April – Experience Greek Easter